GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 As you can see, smaller regions look skewed and distorted in a global CRS.
 For smaller areas local projections should be used, since they give a more accurate display.
 However, local projections heavily distort the map on a global level.

-### How to check and change the project coordinate reference system
+### How to check and change the project coordinate reference system <a id="how-to-check-and-change-the-project-coordinate-reference-system"></a>

 :::{admonition} Now it's your turn!
 :class: note